George Bell (outfielder): Career

 Bell was a powerful free-swinger, usually posting a good slugging percentage and relatively low strikeout rate, but a poor on-base percentage.
 He was known as a mediocre defensive player and played mainly as a designated hitter during the last two years of his career, despite his strong preference for playing in the field.
 Despite his success on the field, Bell had a love-hate relationship with the fans and media in Toronto, particularly in his later years as his declining defensive game came to overshadow his offensive talents.
 After the fans booed him for committing an error, he told the media that the fans could "kiss my purple butt."
 The next day a sign appeared in left field "George, we are behind you all the way."
-Bell's difficult relationship with the Toronto sports media was exacerbated by his reluctance to do interviews during his early years with the Blue Jays (which was due to his then-weak knowledge with the English language).
+Bell's difficult relationship with the Toronto sports media was exacerbated by his reluctance to do interviews during his early years with the Blue Jays (which was due to his then-weak knowledge of the English language).
 Towards the end of his time in Toronto, however, Bell warmed to the media, who in turn began to soften their often harsh criticisms of his play and attitude.

-On May 28, 1989, while with the Blue Jays, Bell hit a walk-off home run in a 7–5 victory over the Chicago White Sox in the final Major League game played at Exhibition Stadium.
-Bell also homered in the first game at the Blue Jays' new park, SkyDome (now the Rogers Centre), on June 5, eight days later.

-George Bell is enshrined in the upper deck of the Rogers Centre's Level of Excellence, devoted to players and personnel who have made a significant impact as members of the Toronto Blue Jays.
-He shares the honor with Tony Fernández, Joe Carter, Cito Gaston, Pat Gillick, Dave Stieb, Tom Cheek, Carlos Delgado, Paul Beeston, and Roy Halladay.
+Bell is enshrined in the upper deck of the Rogers Centre's Level of Excellence, devoted to players and personnel who have made a significant impact as members of the Toronto Blue Jays.

-In 2004, he was inducted into the Caribbean Baseball Hall of Fame.
+In 2004, Bell was inducted into the Caribbean Baseball Hall of Fame.
 In 2013, he was inducted into the Canadian Baseball Hall of Fame and Ontario Sports Hall of Fame.

 Career statistics

-In 1587 games over 12 seasons, Bell posted a .278 batting average (1702-for-6123) with 814 runs, 308 doubles, 34 triples, 265 home runs, 1002 RBI, 331 base on balls, .316 on-base percentage and .469 slugging percentage.
+In 1,587 games over 12 seasons, Bell posted a .278 batting average (1,702-for-6,123) with 814 runs, 308 doubles, 34 triples, 265 home runs, 1,002 RBI, 331 base on balls, .316 on-base percentage and .469 slugging percentage.
 He recorded a .964 fielding percentage.
-In the 1985 and '89 ALCS, he hit .271 (13-for-48) with 6 runs, 1 home run and 3 RBI.
+In the 1985 and 1989 ALCS, he hit .271 (13-for-48) with six runs, a home run and 3 RBI.

 Personal life

-He is the older brother of late major leaguer Juan Bell.
+Bell is the older brother of late major leaguer Juan Bell.